THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 Our second day in Adelaide we kept calm until evening.
 We took off for a walk around Adelaide, including North Terrance and the Rundle outdoor mall.

-Adelaide Fringe was in town, and David and I had tickets to one of the more risque shows that night (so late – 9:40 pm!).
-Afterwards, we participated in another Fringe event – Parade of Lights.
+One of the biggest events in Adelaide, Adelaide Fringe, was in town, and David and I had tickets to one of the more risque shows that night (so late – 9:40 pm!).
+Afterward, we participated in another Fringe event – Parade of Lights.
 We walked down North Terrace again, this time in the dark, enjoying the light shows.

 The next morning we picked up our rental car and took off!

 Looking for more to do in Adelaide?
-Check out Best Things to do in Adelaide with Kids.
+If we had another day, I would definitely go to check out the things to do on Kangaroo Island. r, if you are traveling with kids, check out Best Things to do in Adelaide with Kids.

 Most people do the trip from Melbourne, citing that it’s easier to turn off the road to the ocean-side attractions.
 However, we never had trouble getting across.
 On the GOR itself, you start to see a lot of tourist buses, and attractions get pretty crowded.